Songluchuan/EGO-YOLO/README.md

 # EGO-YOLO
-We retraine the YOLO-series detection framework on the ego-object dataset in order to obtain a more complete egocentric perspective visual tool chain.
+We retrain the YOLO-series detection framework on the ego-object dataset in order to obtain a more complete egocentric perspective visual tool chain.
 The backbone for the detecor is from YOLOv5.
 The ego-object dataset is from the : https://ai.meta.com/datasets/egoobjects-downloads/.
 In this work, we do not set the object classification branch in YOLO, only the foreground (object) and background were classified.
 1. We freeze the Classify Decoder and set the classification-head into a binary class structure – front ground and  back ground.
 2. We involve the COCO pretrained backbone and finetune on the Ego-Object Datasets
 3. Reset all the data into a COCO format from detron2 format.